Drino955/Survev-Krityhack/README.md

 Special thanks to zertalious for the [surviv.io Aimbot, ESP, X-Ray script](https://greasyfork.org/en/scripts/439241-surviv-io-aimbot-esp-x-ray) and his article on [how the Shellshock.io cheat was made](https://www.zertalious.xyz/how-was-the-shellshock-io-cheat-made/).
 Also, thanks to my friend Askile for help with TamperMonkey and the IceHack team [IceHack](https://github.com/humphreygaming/surviv-cheat-source).
 Thanks to SoyAlguien0 for the [AlguienClient-Survev.io_Client UI client](https://github.com/SoyAlguien0/AlguienClient-Survev.io_Client).

-## A Special Note 📝

-A huge, sarcastic thank you to [ioman](https://github.com/IOMAN1) for calling me an idiot who has never written a single line of code.
-That's exactly why I'm releasing the source code of this cheat and keeping it open, to highlight just how utterly helpless and noob the game developers truly are.
-By the way, ioman only made a couple of crappy commits to the [repository](https://github.com/leia-uwu/survev), while the real developer Leia ([leia-uwu](https://github.com/leia-uwu)) did almost all the work.

-## Community 🌐
-Join our Telegram group for updates and support: [KrityTeam](https://t.me/krityteam/) Join our Discord community for discussions and support: [[HACK] League of Hackers](https://discord.gg/z38QJddgKP)

 ## License 📄
 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.